 High humidity issues occur most often in summer, but can also happen in winter, especially if your home is very tightly sealed or if humidity is added by other means – steamy showers, vaporizers, and so on.
 If you notice condensation – or even ice buildup – on your windows, that’s an indication that indoor humidity is too high and the indoor window surface is too cold.
 Do your bathrooms or basements smell damp or musty?
 That means there isn’t enough airflow to whisk the moisture and humidity away, so it stays put in the floors and walls of your home, which can lead to mold.

 Besides using your senses to determine if you have a humidity problem, there are instruments and tools to help you get a more accurate sense of what your humidity levels actually are.

-Keith says one of the better instruments is a hygrometer — or humidity gauge.
-(Many new digital thermostats have them built in.)
-“That makes it very convenient — we already look to the thermostat for temperature, so why not have both on the same device?” he says.
-“Many can be set up to display it on the main screen along with temperature.
+Keith says one of the better instruments is a hygrometer – or humidity gauge.
+Many new digital thermostats have one built-in.
+“That makes it very convenient – we already look to the thermostat for temperature, so why not have both on the same device?” he says.
+“Many can be set up to display it on the main screen along with the temperature.
 Some require you to push a button to see it.
-Some that are internet-linked will show you temperature and humidity on your smartphone or tablet.”
+Some that are internet-linked will even show the temperature and humidity on your smartphone or tablet.”

 Keith notes that most of the thermostats that have built-in humidity sensors will also control a humidity appliance such as a humidifier or a dehumidifier.
 He recommends checking with a pro to see what options there are for your system because a whole-house humidifier/dehumidifier is one of the best solutions for remedying moisture issues.
 For other solutions, check out our blog on home humidity solutions.